Putting your best foot forward on LinkedIn?

 So, what’s the best alternative to these LinkedIn photo fails?

-This way, you’ll be sure to attract the right kind of attention, demonstrating your intent as a serious contender for a new, challenging professional role.
+This way, you’ll be sure to attract the right kind of attention, demonstrating your intent as a serious contender for a new, challenging leadership role.